 We sometimes use affiliate links in our content.
 This won’t cost you anything, but it helps us to keep the site running.
 Thanks for your support.

-This unit study includes lessons and activities based on the book Chicken Sunday by Patricia Polacco.
+Are you looking for Chicken Sunday activities for your students?
+This unit study includes gobs of lessons and activities based on the book Chicken Sunday by Patricia Polacco.

 After being initiated into a neighbor’s family by a solemn backyard ceremony, a young Russian American girl and her African American brothers’ determine to buy their gramma Eula a beautiful Easter hat.
 But their good intentions are misunderstood, until they discover just the right way to pay for the hat that Eula’s had her eye on.from Chicken Sunday at amazon.com

-Here is a sample of the lessons found in our free Chicken Sunday unit study:
+Here is a sample of the lessons found in our free Chicken Sunday unit study.
+If you download the entire study, you will find activities and lessons for social studies, language arts, math, science, and art.

 Mr. Kodinski immigrated to the United States.
 He emigrated from the Ukraine.
 To immigrate is to move to a new country permanently.
 To emigrate is to move away from one’s native country.